CETRs and the Dynamic Support Register

 If there are growing concerns about an individual on the DSR, and it looks like they might end up being admitted to hospital soon, it could be the right time to set up a CETR.

-The Care Education Treatment Review (CETR) is a meeting that focuses on the support and care for a child or young person with a learning disability, autism (or both) if they also have behaviour that challenges the people around them, including behaviour arising from a mental health condition.
+The Care Education Treatment Review (CETR) is a meeting that focuses on the support and care for a child or young person who is learning disabled, autistic (or both) if they also have behaviour that challenges the people around them, including behaviour arising from a mental health condition.

 For adults (18+) no longer in education, this is called a Care Treatment Review (CTR).